 Drawing on broadcast training she received during a mercifully brief stint in the US Army National Guard, and web skills honed during her years as a graphic designer, Brenda launched her podcast in 2005.
 Awarded a Production Grant from The Arts Council of Wales in 2006, her work as a podcaster has also been supported by International Business Wales and the Welsh Assembly in 2007-08.
 Brenda has been profiled on the BBC program Wales Today, has appeared on Radio Pembrokeshire’s Morning Program, and has been the subject of numerous feature articles, both in print and online.

-Brenda lives with her partner of ten years, Tonia Clarke in a small village in West Wales, where the ale is strong, the people friendly, and news travels fast.
+Brenda lives with her partner of twenty years, Tonia Clarke in a small village in West Wales, where the ale is strong, the people friendly, and news travels fast.
 She is the mother of two fine young men, one of whom recently married a nice Welsh girl, and lives nearby, and one who still lives in Portland.
 Brenda is a landscape architect in her own garden, and a local historian and expert on the Welsh textile industry.

 She still writes manifestos.